RSV, short for Respiratory Syncytial Virus. Sometimes referred to as hRSV (where the “h” stands for "human").

 RSV is not unique to children—adults can get it as well, albeit usually with milder symptoms.
 It matters for children, especially babies because it’s the most common cause of respiratory-related hospitalization for infants.
+The overall mortality rate for RSV is less than 1%, and in the United States, there are less than 400 deaths attributed to RSV annually.
 Most children experience at least one bout of RSV before the age of 2 years.

 Symptoms often mimic that of a common cold, but wheezing can still occur in up to 35% of adults and older children that are affected.